....

 “Wanna let y’know I’m frine,” I told Jann, fighting the morphine and the swollen face.
 “Had a rittle p’blem s’morning wud’nt on my agenda...uh, am in Miss General, best people in-a-world, gun take good care-a me...”

 The procedure lasted 4 hours.
 The first one to see the “new me” when I came to was Don.
 He was pleasant, smiled a lot, didn’t flinch, at least not on the outside.
 He told me I looked different without my beard.
-Well, I guess I must have, seeing how I’d had one since 25 B.C. (“Before Canine”), during which time my true face was concealed from the civilized world.
+Well, I guess I must have, seeing how I’d had one since 26 B.C. (“Before Canine”), during which time my true face was concealed from the civilized world.
 Even I didn’t know what I looked like sans whiskers, nor had I seen myself since the attack.
 The surgeons decided not to bandage my face.
 Covering the wounds, they said, would invite infection.
 I asked Don if he thought I was too hideous to be seen at the wedding.
-The last thing I wanted to do was gross people out.
+The last thing I wanted to do was to gross people out.
 Don assured me I would not, said people would understand.

 Wedding???
 Do you mean to tell me, Ted, that after all you went through, you still made it to the wedding???

 Hell yeah, you bet I did!
 The doctors and staff at Mass.
 General didn't want to release me that soon.
 At this point, I didn't care whether or not they thought I was ready to trip the light fantastic.
-I made it very clear to them that I had flown all the way from the West Coast to see a very special friend tie the knot In Strurbridge, MA tomorrow evening (Saturday)—first time his 55 years—and I wasn’t about to let some dumb animal sabotage my plans.
+I made it very clear to them that I had flown all the way from the West Coast to see a very special friend tie the knot In Strurbridge, MA tomorrow evening (Saturday)—first time in his 55 years—and I wasn’t about to let some dumb animal sabotage my plans.
 They kept me overnight following my surgery, as well they should have.
-If I hadn’t been so adamant about making it to the wedding that evening, they would have kept me longer.
+But if I hadn’t been so adamant about making it to the wedding that evening, they would have kept me longer.

 I did have one colossal vomiting fit the next morning in my room, just one.
 Thought I was gonna burst the stitches in my face and hemorrhage all over the bathroom.
 Thankfully, I did not.
 Once that episode was over, I seemed to be okay enough to venture out into the world again.
 "Ready for Prime Time,” as it were.
 If I didn’t think I was up to it, I’d have said something...maybe.